Val Wilmer: Awards and recognition

-In 2009 Val Wilmer was honoured with a Parliamentary Jazz Award for Services to Jazz.
+In 2009, Val Wilmer was honoured with a Parliamentary Jazz Award for Services to Jazz.

 In July 2017, she featured in "The Wire Salon: An Audience with Val Wilmer" at Cafe Oto.

-She is the subject of BBC Radio 3's Sunday Feature: A Portrait of Val Wilmer, produced by Steve Urquhart (featuring contributions from Margaret Busby, Paul Gilroy, Richard Williams, Andrew Cyrille, and Clive Wilmer), which was first broadcast on 4 March 2018."7 Candid Photos of Jazz Legends", Sunday Feature: A Portrait of Val Wilmer (4 March 2018), BBC Radio 3.
+It has been said that "Wilmer is in every sense as important as the musicians and music she has documented."
+She is the subject of BBC Radio 3's Sunday Feature: A Portrait of Val Wilmer, produced by Steve Urquhart (featuring contributions from Margaret Busby, Paul Gilroy, Richard Williams, Andrew Cyrille, and Clive Wilmer), which was first broadcast on 4 March 2018.
 The following week, she was also featured by Robert Elms as a "Listed Londoner" on his BBC Radio London programme.

 In 2019, Wilmer received the Lona Foote/Bob Parent Award for Career Excellence in Photography at the 24th annual Jazz Journalists Association Jazz Awards.

 In 2020, Wilmer became a Patron of the National Jazz Archive.

+In October 2023, Wilmer was interviewed by Cerys Matthews for The Blues Show on BBC Radio 2, featuring musicians whom Wilmer met and photographed such as Muddy Waters, Buddy Moss and Aretha Franklin.
+Wilmer had previously appeared with Matthews on a 2018 BBC Four television programme, Blues and Beyond, selecting their favourite blues musicians.

+In 2024, she was chosen to be featured as a "castaway" on BBC Radio 4's Desert Island Discs on 4 February.